samsung-cnct/kraken-lib/Documentation/README.md

 ## Kraken Configuration File Format

-Kraken configuration is done through a yaml file, and is broken up into two sections.
+kraken-lib configuration is done through a yaml file, and is broken up into two sections.
 The top of the file will contain the definitions of the component stanzas and the bottom of the file will contain a list of clusters which are composed of the component stanzas.

 ### Definitions